kanjieater/GoldenDict-Toolbelt/README.md

 # Send To Anki
 ## Contained in Anki Tool of this Toolbelt - A button to copy definitions, vocab, and content from the users clipboard (Images, Audio, and Sentences)

+This also adds a global hotkey to automatically add Images, Audio, or Text from the clipboard to the appropriate field from any app.

-Configuration for this is in the Anki Addon configuration inside of Anki itself.
+Configuration for this is in the Anki Addon configuration inside of Anki itself (not GoldenDict).

 `vocab` is the field to put the word that was searched for in GoldenDict